You might think that theft, robbery, and burglary are the same. In reality,

 Robbery vs. Theft

-Much like theft, robbery occurs when a person steals someone else’s
+robbery occurs when a person steals someone else’s property; however, robbery

-of intimidation or physical force to take the victim’s property.
+or physical force to take the victim’s property.
+Additionally, the

-Additionally, the defendant must take the property from the victim’s
+defendant must take the property from the victim’s immediate person

-degree.
 First degree robbery occurs in a building, residence, or dwelling.
+Second

-Second degree robbery, on the other hand, is any form of robbery that
+degree robbery, on the other hand, is any form of robbery that doesn’t

-doesn’t meet the qualifications for a first degree crime and is
+meet the qualifications for a first degree crime and is punishable by

 Understanding Burglary Laws in California

-taking someone else’s belongings.
-Burglary typically involves theft,
+burglary without actually taking someone else’s belongings.
+Burglary typically

-but the two crimes are not always linked.
-In order to commit burglary,
+involves theft, but the two crimes are not always linked.
+In order to

 By law, the defendant doesn’t actually have to commit a crime; he